unstoppabledomains/dev-docs/reverse-resolution/index.md

 Unlike standard domain resolution, where a domain is provided to an application and returns a wallet address, reverse resolution allows applications to take a wallet address and return the domain name linked to them.
 Reverse resolution is a user experience upgrade that makes your wallet addresses recognizable on the applications you use, thereby promoting the use of NFT domains for user identity.

-As a domain owner, you can now see your domain names instead of wallet addresses in any application which has integrated reverse resolution.
+As a domain owner, you can now see your domain names instead of wallet addresses in any integrated reverse resolution application.

 <figure>